Corporate learning is irrelevant.

 Your employees care about their lack of time to learn.

 It has been reported that the typical knowledge worker only has 5 minutes a day to learn.
 Therefore it’s important not only to explain why they should do something, but how to fit it into their busy day of meetings, email communications and job specific tasks.
 Similar to Atlassian’s Shipit days you could give your team 24 hours to focus on building a skill they want once a quarter.
 Encourage teams to take an hour each week, go to a breakout space, a coffee shop or canteen to learn some key skills.
-If they don’t know where to begin magpie is a great start (shameless plug).
+If they don’t know where to begin Filtered is a great start (shameless plug).
 Decide on the frequency that best suits your organisation and be consistent.
 If someone cannot make their ‘growth hour’ encourage them to reschedule to establish its importance.

 In essence, making learning at work relevant boils down to the message you communicate to employees.
 New technologies can help reduce the burden by being less cumbersome but your employees need to know why they are doing it.
 Beyond improving their skills they want to know the outcome.

-For all of you who have made it to the end of this post I hope you've found it valuable and here are two ways you can find out more about how magpie works:
+For all of you who have made it to the end of this post I hope you've found it valuable and here are two ways you can find out more about how Filtered works:

 - Try it yourself - we built a free version just for L&D professionals to show you how it could work across different teams in your organisation.